HewlettPackard/oneview-ansible/oneview-ansible.md

 Provides an interface to remove ToR Switch resources.

 #### Synopsis
  Provides an interface to remove Top of Rack(ToR) Switch resources.
 The switch resource will be removed if it is in an unmanaged state.
-If the switch resource is associated with a Logical Switch, it's removal is treated as a hardware removal only.
+If the switch resource is associated with a Logical Switch, its removal is treated as a hardware removal only.
 A reference to the switch is mantained, and the resource is marked as 'Absent'.

 #### Requirements (on the host that executes the module)
   * python >= 2.7.9